REST API Introduction

 Change Your Order (Update Interface)

-# Pizza version
+# langos version

-curl -X PUT "https://tonys-pizza.com/api/v1/orders/12345" \
+curl -X PUT "https://tonys-langos.com/api/v1/orders/12345" \

 -H "Content-Type: application/json" \